 Residing in north-eastern Cambodia, Siem Reap is the gateway to the ruins of Angkor, famous for the temple Angkor Wat, but the city has a lot more to offer.
 Make sure to explore the ruins and try and to catch a sunrise or sunset over the temples whilst you’re there for a picture-perfect opportunity, but also take time to relax and explore other areas.

-The Angkor Night Market is well known for picking up all-sorts of delights and local cuisine, and is also close by to the (in)famous Pub Street, if you want to include a little nightlife in your couple’s trip.
-Of course, as Siem Reap is not a beach town, but as temperatures do soar, we recommend going for a hotel with a pool – so that after a morning exploring the ruins, you can sit back and relax in the afternoon sun – it’s meant to be a romantic escape after all…
+The Angkor Night Market is well known for picking up all-sorts of delights and local cuisine, and is also close by to the (in)famous Pub Street, if you want to take in some of the nightlife.
+As Siem Reap is not a beach town, but temperatures soar, we recommend going for a hotel with a pool – so that after a morning exploring the ruins, you can sit back and relax in the afternoon sun – it’s meant to be a romantic escape after all…

 Fly To: Siem Reap International Airport

 Sassy Tip: The most common way to visit Angkor is to hire a tuk-tuk driver for a full day or two, but many hotels also offer free or very cheap bicycle rental if you fancy exploring the ruins and surrounding area at your own pace.